- Department of European Languages and Cultures

 He spent 2018-19 as a Visiting Professor in the department of comparative studies at Paris 3 Sorbonne Nouvelle University.

 Sam Coombes is Senior Lecturer at Edinburgh University, having previously taught at Paris 10 Nanterre University (2001-7).
 After a state school education in Huddersfield, West Yorkshire he spent a year out in Paris in 1993-4, living in the Goutte d'Or and working at the D.S.A. car parts distribution warehouse in St Denis.
-An undergraduate joint degree in philosophy and French (1994-8) and a Doctorate, both at Oxford University, followed, including spending 1996-7 teaching as a British Council ELA at collège and lycée level in France.
-He spent 2000-1 studying at the Ecole Normale Supérieure, rue d'Ulm, Paris.
+He then did an undergraduate joint degree in philosophy and French (1994-8) and a Doctorate both at Oxford University, including spending 1996-7 teaching as a British Council ELA at collège and lycée level in France.
+Sam spent 2000-1 studying at the Ecole Normale Supérieure, rue d'Ulm, Paris.
 He is an associated member of the CREW (Centre for Research on the English-Speaking World) and the CREC (Centre de Recherche en Civilisation Britannique) at Paris 3 Sorbonne Nouvelle.

 He is on the editorial board of the online journal the Literary Encyclopedia.